dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 ### TypeScript Interfaces

 Interfaces, on TypeScript, exist to perform type checking during compile time.
 That is, using an interface makes the TypeScript compiler check if variables fill the contract (have the structure) defined by the interface.
-As occurs on other programming languages, TypeScript do not require an object to have the exact same structure as defined by the interface.
+As occurs in other programming languages, TypeScript do not require an object to have the exact same structure as defined by the interface.
 To be considered valid, objects can have any shape as long as they define the functions and properties required by the interface that they implement.

 For example, let's say that we want to trigger an email whenever a `Task` or `Story` is marked as completed.
 Instead of creating two different functions to deal with each type in separately, we can define an interface to represent completable items.
 To practice, let's create a file called `completable.ts` in the `./src` directory with the following source code: